keithrozario/lambda-cache/README.md

 ## Return Values

 Secrets Manager supports both string and binary secrets.
 For simplicity we will cache the secret in the format it is stored.
-It is up to the calling application to process the return.
+It is up to the calling application to process the return as Binary or Strings.

 # Credit